Year Of Gambling (YOGGING) - Scoring Rules and Frequently Asked Questions

 - Results will be posted based on initial official results of the event; future changes to the result, such as for failed drug tests, that are not part of the initial result and official recognition of the result at the event will not be considered YOG results.
 For example, if a Tour de France winner is stripped of his title months later, YOG results will not be changed

-- If a sport does not apply a tie-breaker (such as baseball and golf), then all teams or players who are tied will be considered to have the same finish
+- If a sport does not apply a tie-breaker (such as MLB and golf), then all teams or players who are tied will be considered to have the same finish

 - Specific sport rules